elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsimportoptions.overwrite.md

 >
 > If true, will override existing object if present.
 This option will be removed and permanently disabled in a future release.
 >
-> Note: this has no effect when used with the `trueCopy` option.
+> Note: this has no effect when used with the `createNewCopies` option.
 >

 <b>Signature:</b>